 This is an unpaid internship with the opportunity to gain extensive experience in nonprofit organizations and human rights advocacy.
 AWP consists of a small team working cooperatively and collaboratively.
 We believe that the relationship between AWP and our intern staff is reciprocal, and we strive to ensure an open relationship where questions and learning opportunities are encouraged and regularly facilitated.

-Please send all application materials to Annalise Taylor, communications + exhibitions coordinator, at email@example.com.
+Please send all application materials to Annalise Flynn-Taylor, director of exhibitions, at email@example.com.